Logo

 Gretchen Whitmer has been endorsed by the Sierra Club's Michigan Chapter.

-On January 11,2021, Gretchen Whitmer called for a ban on all weapons inside the Michigan State Capitol in response to armed protestors in April 2020.
+In January 2021, Gretchen Whitmer called for a ban on all weapons inside the Michigan State Capitol in response to armed protestors in April 2020.

-In 2019, Gretchen Whitmer joined 11 other governors in calling for stricter gun control laws in the form of "common sense gun legislation".
+In 2019, Gretchen Whitmer joined 11 other governors in calling for "common sense gun legislation".

 Gretchen Whitmer has said she would fight Republican efforts to take away protections for patients with preexisting conditions.

-Gretchen Whitmer spoke against single-payer healthcare as unrealistic on a state level in 2018.
+Gretchen Whitmer spoke against single-payer healthcare as unrealistic on a state level in 2018 but said she supports and thinks there is a good opportunity to enact federal-level Medicare for All.

 Gretchen Whitmer said she would work to lower the cost of prescription drugs and would get rid of Schuette's drug immunity law, which she believes protects drug companies from legal trouble if their drugs harm or kill people.